dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 **HEXADECIMAL NUMBER SYSTEM** - In the hexadecimal number system (hex) the numbers are represented with base 16,  Just like the binary number and decimal number whose base representation are 2 and 10, respectively. the hexadecimal conversion is also possible to other number system and vice versa.

-**GREY CODE NUMBER SYSTEM** - A Grey code is an encoding of numbers so that the adjacent numbers have a single digit differing by one.
+**GRAY CODE NUMBER SYSTEM** - A Grey code is an encoding of numbers so that the adjacent numbers have a single digit differing by one.